henkin/dfs/README.md

 ## Todo and Task REST API for DFS Interview
 ### Paul Henkin

-Main project is [Todos.Web] - it's dotnet core, and requires the toolchain to build.
+Main project is [Todos.Web](Todos.Web) - it's dotnet core, and requires the toolchain to build.

-You might also be able to see it in action deployed here:

 This is an API for managing a TODO list.
 The API is able to manage the creation of a list as well as the items inside of the list.
 The basic API design can be found in this swagger specification:

-[url to swagger]
+## Installing and running
+This has been tested on Windows, Mac, and Linux with dotnet core dotnet-sdk-2.1.300-preview2-008533 After instalilng the dotnet-sdk toolchain, from this directory
+* `dotnet build`
+* `dotnet run`
+* Navigate to the url it's running (eg http://localhost:5000)
+* click on 'swagger'

 The original assignment: